danielfrg/word2vec-app/DEVELOP.md

-This app was developed before Algorithmia could integrate with GitHub so we need to clone and push directly to there for new builds of the API.
+This app was developed before Algorithmia could integrate with GitHub so we need to clone and push directly to Algorithmia for new builds of the API.

 1. Clone the repo using Algorithmia